When is the 2019 University Awards event?

 Who will decide on the shortlist and the winners?

-First-stage selection will be carried out by a shortlisting panel, and a final judging panel, chaired by the Vice-Chancellor, will choose the final winners.
+First-stage selection will be carried out by a shortlisting panel, and a final judging panel will choose the final winners.
 Both panels will include a cross-section of University representatives.

 What about the Warwick Awards for Teaching Excellence (WATE)?